 Aim - Become a focus for productivity improvement, impact and enterprise.
 KPI - Formal links with 5000 unique businesses and end users, and 10% of all research outputs created with research end users.

-RIKE can advise and support you throughout your entire research journey, bringing together a range of expertise and resources to provide a professional and inclusive service to academics.
+RIKE can support you through the entire research journey, providing advice, expertise and resources to enable you to thrive.

 The Graduate School help to provide an enriching environment for all research students, fostering intellectual and social interaction between graduates, supervisors, and collaborative partners from across the globe.